donialexandru/donialexandru/README.md

 ## Hi there, I'm Alexandru and I'm glad you are here! 👋

-- 🔭 I’m currently working on my portfolio!
+- 🔭 I’m currently working on a flashcard app!
-- 🌱 I’m currently learning Angular!
+- 🌱 I’m currently learning the world of web development!